LCSB-BioCore/remotesom/README.md

 # FAQ

+#### Is the training reproducible?

+Given the same architecture, same data on data hosts, same order of data-host connections and same initial training SOM, the training is mathematically reproducible, and should not be a subject to floating-point robustness errors.

+To get a fixed initial SOM instead of a random one,  use parameter `-R` to the generating&training commands.

+Please open an issue if you detect any reproducibility issues caused by floating-point robustness&rounding errors.

 #### Can I use a different SOM topology?

 Yes; you can input any SOM and any topology to the training commands using